 113th Congress (2013–2015)

-This bill was introduced on May 13, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 13, 2013, in a previous session of Congress, but it did not receive a vote.

 Jul 25, 2012